MicrosoftDocs/learn/learn-pr/azure/create-your-first-speech-to-text-app/includes/7-exercise-create-continuous-recognition-speech-to-text-app.md

 Azure Cognitive Services allow you to help improve your recognition results by specifying a list of phrases that might be unfamiliar to the speech recognition engine.

-To see this in action, use the following steps.
+To see an example of this type of improvement in action, use the following steps.

 1. In the Cloud Shell on the right, open the *Program.cs* file in Visual Studio Code.